-Most of us are aware it´s not good to be stressed eh?
-But it´s important to remind ourselves of the many effects it has on the body, so we might become quicker at identifying the culprits and hopefully become drama free.
+Most of us are aware it’s not great to be uneccessarily stressed for long periods of time eh?
+But it’s important to remind ourselves of the many effects it has on the body, so we might become quicker at identifying the culprits and hopefully become drama free.

-3. Try FLUIDS and SUPPLIMENTS and VITAMINS and MINERALS
+3. Try FLUIDS and SUPPLEMENTS and VITAMINS and MINERALS

 Dose up on of echinacea drops at the first sign of getting a cold- we get a tincture from Neal´s Yard which is good value, but you can get it from most health shops.

 Vitamin b mix (particularly b12) has been useful when i needed to travel to work in Norway. always worth consulting with a doctor/holistic therapist/nutritionist to see where you might be able to benefit from suppliments.

 Magnesium galore for the aches and pains!
 My favourite way to absorb it is with an epsom salt bath soak for at least 20 minutes.
 Add a few drops of chosen essential oil – i enjoy a mix, if it´s before bed, frankincense and lavender with a dash of bergamot, but when i´m sick, i´ll use tea tree or eucalyptus oils.
 Here’s some stuff you can add to your bath!

 Vitamin c, plus small doses of zinc during a cold is said to work really well for many people.